BLOG

 • Part B discusses how these tools can help authors create accessible content.

-Like the WCAG 2.1, ATAG 2.0 is also organized around principles.
+Like WCAG 2.1, ATAG 2.0 is also organized around principles.
 Each principle has guidelines that serve as a framework, and each guideline has success criteria (accessibility requirements) at conformance levels A, AA, and AAA.
-Detailed information on the success criteria, their intent, examples, and conformance levels are available in the W3C Working Group Note on ATAG 2.0.
+The W3C Working Group Note on ATAG 2.0 provides detailed information on the success criteria, their intent, examples, and conformance levels.

 Part A: Make the authoring tool user interface accessible.

-Principle A.1: Authoring tool user interfaces follow accessibility guidelines.
+A.1: Authoring tool user interfaces follow accessibility guidelines:

 • Ensure that web-based functionality (ex., user interfaces of web-based wikis and help systems) meets the WCAG success criteria.